Objects in Salesforce

 Add Notes & Attachments…

-Allows users to attach notes and attachments to custom object records.
-You can attach external documents to any object record in much the same way that you can add a PDF file or photo as an attachment to an email.
+Users can add notes and attachments to custom object records.
+You can attach external documents to any object record just as you would add a PDF or photo attachment to an email.
+It’s important to note that this option is only available during the object creation process.

 Launch the New Custom Tab Wizard